Gluing Branes, I

-It is convenient to reinterpret $\Phi$ as a map \be \Phi:\ K_S^{-1}\ \to\ E^* \otimes E \ee Let us denote the total space of the canonical bundle by $X$, and the projection $X \to S$ by $\pi$.
-Given such data, a standard construction rewrites the holomorphic data as a spectral sheaf on $X$.
-Let $\lambda$ be a local section of $K_S^{-1}$, and $m$ a local section of $E$.
-Then $\Phi(\lambda)$ is an endomorphism of $E$, so we have an action \be \lambda \cdot m \ = \ \Phi(\lambda)m \ee Since $\Phi \wedge \Phi = 0$, it follows that $E$ can be regarded as a module over the symmetric algebra ${\rm Sym}^\bullet(\cO_S(K_S^{-1})) = \cO_X$, and hence defines a sheaf ${\cal L}$ on $X$.
+It is convenient to reinterpret $\Phi$ in the following way.
+Let us denote the total space of the canonical bundle by $X$, and the projection $X \to S$ by $\pi$.
+Given such data, a standard construction known as the Higgs/spectral correspondence rewrites the holomorphic data as a spectral sheaf on $X$.
+Let $\lambda$ be the canonical section of $\pi^*K_S$ which vanishes on the zero section.
+We may identify the conormal bundle $K_S^{-1}$ with $I/I^2$, where $I = \vev{\lambda}$ is the ideal generated by $\lambda$.
+Also let $m$ a local section of $E$.
+Then we may define an action of $\lambda$ on $E$ in the following way: \be \lambda \cdot m \ = \ \Phi m \ee Since $\Phi \wedge \Phi = 0$, it follows that $E$ can be regarded as a module over the symmetric algebra ${\rm Sym}^\bullet(\cO_S(K_S^{-1})) = \cO_X$, and hence defines a sheaf ${\cal L}$ on $X$.
 So as far as the $F$-terms are concerned, a Higgs bundle on $S$ is tautologically the same as a coherent sheaf on $X$, whose support is of pure dimension ${\rm dim}(S)$, and finite over $S$.